HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 and mission.
 The newly developed mission and vision statements will provide a focused beginning point to develop clear objectives in part two of the strategic plan.
-Those objectives will shape the future of the library to help make it an indispensable part of the Portola Middle School community.
+Those objectives will shape the future of the library to help make it an indispensable part of the P------ Middle School community.

 <div class="references">